 Let’s talk about retrofitting investment properties.
 Making existing buildings more sustainable and energy efficient is the socially responsible thing to do for the environment, of course.
 But in order for many folks to take the plunge, they want to know it’s worth the investment.
-It’s one thing to make these changes for the place you call home, but what about for rental properties?
-Are green renos worth it financially?
+It’s one thing to make these changes for the place you call home, but what about rental properties?
+Are green Renos worth it financially?

 Green Renos: What the Research Says

 - Green buildings – both commercial and residential tend to get higher rents.

 Bentall Kennedy, one of the largest international real estate advisors, with more than 300 properties in their North American portfolio – found that their buildings with environmental sustainability certification had an 18.7 percent higher occupancy rate than non-certified properties.
 As well as their ‘green’ office properties netted 3.7% higher rents than regular properties.

 - Green buildings attract better quality tenants, who are happier and stay longer.